SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

-# tinyAVR 0/1-series Errata Summary
+# tinyAVR 0/1/2-series Errata Summary
-This list does not cover several newly discovered errata nor the 2-series (at least so far, the list of 2-series errata is far shorter, which is a welcome change)

 Microcontrollers, like any other product, often have bugs which are discovered only after the product is released.
 Sometimes these are fixed in later "silicon revisions" - other times they are not.
 Frequently, silicon revisions for a given part may be released with no apparent changes to any of the issues with the part in question.
 These defects are documented in the "Silicon Errata" provided by the manufacturer.
 On the classic AVR parts, this was often a chapter near the end of the datasheet - and was generally quite short (off the top of my head, the only classic AVR that I can think of where it's frequently an issue is the ATtiny1634, where one pin can't be used as an input if the WDT is not running).

-Well, particularly for the tinyAVR 0/1-series, the list of issues is a tiny bit longer.
+Well, for the tinyAVR 0/1-series, the list of issues is a tiny bit longer.
 By which I mean, the index of errata is longer than the entire errata section of most classic AVRs - likely because these were some of the first parts released with many of the new peripherals (though the megaAVR 0-series had come out slightly earlier, the 1-series had many peripherals not featured in the megaAVR 0-series, and where a peripheral was on both series, it is broken the same way over there too).

-Clearly, just to make it easier for us, so we don't have to skip over such a large amount of text in the datasheet, (they're totally not trying to hush up bugs until you've made the buying decision or anything, nosiree) - they've ~hidden~ moved the errata to a separate document.
-The specific errata relevant to a given part vary depending on the part and silicon revision.
+The lists of errata are ~hidden~ located in a separate docukent, the "Errata and datasheet clarification" sheet for the part now, instead of being in the datasheet proper like it was on classic AVRs.
+You know, just to make it easier for the users, so we don't have to skip over a few pages of highly relevant information on errata if we have one of the non-existent versions that doesn't have all these problems.
+Nope, they're _totally_ not trying to hush up the bugs until you've made the buying decision and gotten too deep in the design process to switch MCUs to a competitors' one or anything, nosiree - it's just to make things easier you you, the users!
+The specific errata relevant to a given part vary depending on the specific part and and silicon revision.
 The silicon revision can be read from the `SYSCFG.REVID` register (0 = A, 1 = B, etc).
 It is also marked on the chip - though my understanding is that us mere mortals are not trusted with the secret of how to do so, and must have Microchip folks help with that.

-The list of errata from Microchip has been updated since this was written.
-There are no new issues of note specific to any given part.
-A few universal ones were added (these impact even the latest AVR DA and DB parts in many cases):
-* CCMPL and CCMPH are supposed to be independent when a TCB is set to 8-bit PWM mode.
-They are not.
-You either need to write both in the correct order, or else pack both values into a 16-bit type and writeTHHAT to CCMP
-* Apparently it's not intended that you have to disable the whole CCL to disable any given LUT so that you can reconfigure it. the LUTs are supposed to be protected based on their own enable bit, but it's not supposed to be required to turn off the whole CCL (which may be used for other things) to reconfigbure one LUT. *the pre-release errata sheets for AVR64DB and AVR32DB do not list it* - are they just incomplete, or is that actually fixed?
-That would be fabulous news if so.
-* This one only hits the tinys, and if you can get your claws on a Rev C 3216 or 3217 it's fixed there (and in the Automotive version of same) - but it can be profoundly baffling and very nasty when using the RTC, and impacts every other device.
-The pieces of the bug which they own up to in the errata sheet is bad enough: Don't disable the RTC or the PIT if you need to use either one of them - stopping one will break both.
-While writing RTC.CTRLA resets prescaler count (as in the time before it ticks over again, so current tick is prolonged).
-What they do *not* mention is that the broken behavior can be weird.
-This was reported by a user on ATtiny412:
-  * Set RTC clock source.
-  * Enable the PIT with desired period.
-  * Be surprised that the PIT is now working, since this errata says it shouldn't!
-  * Attempt to reconfigure the RTC, doing the usual while(RTC.STATUS) to check that it's not busy syncing before changing RTC settings.
-  * You can wait until the cows come home, sleep a full night in your bed and go back to work... that while loop ain't gonna terminate: RTC.CNTBUSY is stuck on until the RTC is enabled..

 Note that Rev. C of the 32k parts has been released and fixes a substantial amount of errata.
 It fixes some of the RTC stuff, it fixes the CCL D-latch and the fact that you had to enable pin output to use the link output source on a downstream LUT as well as assorted other issues.
 Hopefully we will see these changes brought to other parts in the tinyAVR 0/1-series in the future.

 ```c
 Serial.print("Silicon revision is: ");
 Serial.println(SYSCFG.REVID);